With any destination race comes a lot of question marks. But what happens when you have to pack for bad weather at a destination race?

 1. Check the weather three days out.

 I’m not a weather-checking addict like some people I know (ahem, Marine Corps Marathon Club members, I’m looking at you!), but I do like to have at least a general idea of what I’m looking at.
-Three days out from departure, I check the weather to have a inkling of what’s going on.
+The best way of getting an accurate idea of the weather is to have your own personal weather station and read that, but you can always just find a weather report online if needs be.
+Three days out from departure, I check the weather to have an inkling of what’s going on.
 This helps me visualize a bit of what I might be packing.

 2. Check the weather again one day out.